 One of the Museum's most renowned treasures is the sarcophagus of the Egyptian Pharaoh Seti I.

-Located in the Sepulchral Chamber in the basement of SISM of Sir John Soane’s Museum, this vast sarcophagus was built to entomb the Egyptian Pharaoh Seti I (died 1279 BC).
+Located in the Sepulchral Chamber in the basement of Sir John Soane’s Museum, this vast sarcophagus was built to entomb the Egyptian Pharaoh Seti I (died 1279 BC).
 Seti I ruled Egypt at a time when it was an important military power; his son, Ramesses II, is famed for his great military victories against the Hittite Empire.
 Upon his death, Seti I was interred in a lavish tomb in the Valley of the Kings, within which this sarcophagus, containing his coffin and mummy, was originally housed.

 Image: Heiroglyphs incised into the pearly alabaster of the sarcophagus